 - Problems with the program or with a deputy should be communicated to the Off-Duty Employment Coordinator or the Off-Duty Employment Supervisor.

 - Officers shall receive compensation for time spent on reports or any other activities resulting from their off-duty employment, including but not limited to report writing, booking evidence and arrests.
 Sacramento County will not be responsible for paying overtime to officers for any off-duty employment.

 - All authorized off-duty jobs require the private employer's representative to first contact the department's Off-Duty Employment Coordinator (874-5096) with the initial job request.
 Officers not working in a departmentally sanctioned job are subject to not only disciplinary action, but leave both themselves and their employers open for possible private liability and worker's compensation lawsuits.

-- For one time only jobs, Administrative Fees are due a minimum of 10 days prior to the event.
+- For one time only jobs, administrative fees are due a minimum of 10 business days prior to the event.
 No job will be scheduled until all fees are received.

 - For on-going, long term jobs, a deposit is required before the job is scheduled to start.
 Thereafter, the Administrative Fees are due 20 days from the invoiced date.
 A job will be canceled when the account becomes 45 days delinquent.

 - The Sheriff’s Department may, at its discretion, cancel any or all Off-Duty jobs at any time due to departmental conflicts.

 THE FOLLOWING IS A LIST OF JOBS THAT WILL BE AUTOMATICALLY REFUSED: